LAMDA-Tabular/MMTU/README.md

 In this repository, we introduce **MMTU**, which is Massive Multimodal Tabular Understanding Benchmark.
-We classify the questions into 4 categories:
+We classify the questions in tabular understanding into 4 categories:

 - **Understanding individual elements (IE)**
 - **Interpreting rows and columns (RC)**